-ILT Vision Realized: Full-Chip Curvilinear ILT in a Day and Full Mask Multi-Beam or VSB Writing in 12 hours for 193i
+ILT Vision Realized: Full-Chip Curvilinear ILT with Full Mask VSB Writing in 12 hours for 193i

 For more than a decade, the semiconductor industry has recognized the value of ILT in addressing the challenges of advanced-node lithography.
 Until now, runtime and VSB write-times have been insurmountable barriers to using ILT as a full-chip solution.
-By embracing a unique, holistically conceived, purpose-built system of GPU-accelerated hardware and software that emulates a single giant GPU/CPU pair, stitchless, curvilinear, full-chip ILT in a day has been demonstrated in the 2019 paper.
+By embracing a unique, holistically conceived, purpose-built system of GPU-accelerated hardware and software that emulates a single giant GPU/CPU pair, stitchless, curvilinear, full-chip ILT in a day is now a practical reality as demonstrated in the 2019 paper.

-This paper introduced Mask-Wafer Co-Optimization (MWCO) as a further enhancement, combining overlapping shots with mask and wafer double-simulation to demonstrate that curvilinear ILT for 193i is practical with VSB mask writers.
-The results showed that by employing MWCO, VSB writers can write a curvilinear ILT mask with 36 shots/um2 which for resist sensitivities expected for 193i masks should be below 12 hours in write time.
+Mask-wafer co-optimization (MWCO) is now introduced as a further enhancement, combining overlapping shots with mask and wafer double-simulation to demonstrate that curvilinear ILT for 193i is practical with VSB mask writers.